Text by CLOT Magazine

 OTHERWISE — Polymorphic Futures is a hybrid festival dedicated to the potential of artistic research to contribute to societal and ecological transformations.
-Over 8 months and in 4 on- and offline symposia, artists, designers and researchers explore and share in various formats their own practices and urgent questions.
-The interdisciplinary format takes place between 10.04 – 15.12.2021 online und at Gessnerallee in Zurich and is organised in internal and external events.
+Over 8 months and in 4 on- and offline symposia, artists, designers, and researchers explore and share their own practices and urgent questions in various formats.
+The interdisciplinary format takes place between 10.04 – 15.12.2021 online and at Gessnerallee in Zurich and is organised through internal and external events.

-The first iteration took place in June under the theme Mutagenesis.
-Now for the second one, from 28 to 30 July, they will explore the theme Transformation.
+The first iteration took place in June under the theme of Mutagenesis.
+Now for the second one, from July 28 to 30, they will explore the theme of Transformation.

-Thursday 29 is to explore the work-in-progress presentations with OTHERWISE fellows Patrick Gusset and Bernadette Köbele.
-Patrick Gusset tries to make climate futures available through the process of pre-enactment and Bernadette Köbele will take you along the path of her colonial family story in Indonesia at the beginning of the 20th century and towards her interest in the postcolonial field: the masquerade of colonial society.
+Thursday, the 29th is to explore the work-in-progress presentations with OTHERWISE fellows Patrick Gusset and Bernadette Köbele.
+Patrick Gusset tries to make climate futures available through the process of pre-enactment, and Bernadette Köbele will take you along the path of her colonial family story in Indonesia at the beginning of the 20th century and towards her interest in the postcolonial field: the masquerade of colonial society.